Best Beaches in St. Maarten: A Local's Guide to 12 Stunning Shores

 What is the best time of year to visit?

 Peak season runs December through April, with the driest weather and most comfortable temperatures.
-But St. Maarten is a year-round destination -- the water is always warm, and even in the wetter months rain comes in short afternoon bursts followed by sunshine.
-Hurricane season runs June through November, with September and October requiring the closest watch.
+But St. Maarten is a year-round destination — the water is always warm, and even in the wetter months rain comes in short afternoon bursts followed by sunshine.